jaxonLTD/jaxonLTD/README.md

-a year 12 student that enjoys chem and compsci, english disliker.
+a year 12 student that enjoys chem and compsci.

 working towards being a software engineer :)